shakes76/PatternFlow/fractals/README.md

-# PatternFlow
+# Fractals
-Pattern recognition and image processing library for Tensorflow
+Various fractals implemented for Tensorflow

 This library is created and maintained by The University of Queensland [COMP3710](https://my.uq.edu.au/programs-courses/course.html?course_code=comp3710) students.

-The library includes a branch for fractal algorithms implemented in Tensorflow
+## Fractals Available